romecode/Arista-CVP-Fabric-Builder/README.md

 ```

 We injected external CSV filenames and iterated on their values.
 Anything separated by a \# e.g. ```{filename#column}``` will try to open filename.csv and read that column.
-We specified telemetry endpoints and extracted the ```asNumber``` and ```Loopback0:addrWithMask``` from the CVP telemetry database for the device.
+We specified telemetry endpoints and extracted the ```asNumber``` and ```Loopback0:addrWithMask(:-3)``` from the CVP telemetry database for the device.
 Anything separated with a \# but starting with a forward slash will try to hit the telemetry API endpoint and extract the requested key.
+Notice the truncation syntax is exactly as Python's syntax except we use brackets.
+Math and Truncation cannot be used together; this can be but is not supported as of now.